EstebanM-98/Project_Stochastic_cells/README.md

 # Project: [On stochasticity in cell dynamics]

-This repository contains a Python notebook that you can explore and execute to reproduce results or learn about.
+This repository contains a python jupyter notebook and a report of the solution to the stochastics cells problem from the Sethna Entropy, Order Parameters, and Complexity book.

 ## Contents

-- stocastic_cell.ipynb: The main notebook containing [brief description of notebook contents].
+- stocastic_cell.ipynb: In this notebook you will find the problem statement and the developed functions that lead to the solution.
+The following graphs were found for the solution.

 ![defect](https://github.com/EstebanM-98/Project_Stochastic_cells/blob/a3a441dcae8be7c7966b14f6be8e9977f52f4bb7/Images/Nvst_continuum.png)